Constan-Edes/task-app/README.md

 ## Flask Task App

-Application to control your things to do, see which ones you have to complete and when they have been created.
+Application to control your things to do, see which ones you have to complete, when they have been created, order the tasks as you want and search between them. :wink:

 ### Preview
 ![](./docs/screenshot.png)

 ### Installation